Cupping, Gua Sha, Moxibustion

 There are so many options today, deciding the best approach to improve your health can be confusing.
 Since both time and money are limited for many of us, it is important for Miranda to help people make educated choices.

-Why did I get a bill from Easy Medical Claims?
+Why did I get a bill from Diligent Medical Billing?

-High Point Health dba Jade River Acupuncture dba Gesundheit Acupuncture is contracted with Marilyn at Easy Medical.
+High Point Health dba Jade River Acupuncture dba Gesundheit Acupuncture is contracted with Karen and company at Diligent Medical Billing

 If your health insurance plan includes coverage for acupuncture treatment, at the time of your treatment visit, usually you pay only the co-pay amount.
 When the insurance company covers only a portion of the remaining cost, Easy Medical directly bills patients for the difference.
 (Reasons for the difference are determined by the health insurance company and can include deductibles, co-insurance, non-covered service items, or simply less coverage than the High Point Health fees.)
 Coverage amounts are determined by your health insurance company and explained on your EOB or EOP (explanation of benefits/payments).